antonioeloy/carteira-api/README.md

 <a name="status"/></a>
 ### :hourglass: Status do projeto
-Em desenvolvimento.
+Concluído.

 <a name="tecnologias"/></a>
 ### :hammer_and_wrench: Tecnologias

-As seguintes tecnologias e ferramentas são utilizadas no desenvolvimento deste projeto:
+As seguintes tecnologias e ferramentas foram utilizadas no desenvolvimento deste projeto:

 - [Java](https://www.oracle.com/java/)
 - [Spring Boot](https://spring.io/projects/spring-boot)